 Where might I be running like a hamster on a wheel in the world of effect without giving due diligence to my inner cause?

 What’s my next step in striking a balance?

-I’ll discuss this more today at noon PST in the regular Wednesday Facebook Live video in our Back Forty Midlife Fliers group (join us here).
+I’ll discuss this idea of in and out balance more today at noon PST in a short, 3-minute LIVE Facebook video in our Back Forty Midlife Fliers group (again, join us here).

 Think differently, play better.

 “Gaze upward, look inward, reach outward, press forward.”